LLM Program Optimization via Retrieval Augmented Search: Introduction

-Retrieval augmented generation is broadly known to improve code generation~\cite{wang2024coderag}.
-The specific idea of dynamically retrieving relevant in-context examples from a larger training set was first proposed in \citet{poesiasynchromesh} and was later shown to be highly effective for program optimization~\cite{shypula2023learning}.
-Recently, MapCoder \cite{islam-etal-2024-mapcoder} has shown that retrieving ``previously seen'' programming examples can improve code generation on the HumanEval benchmark.

-While contextual retrieval has recently been popularized for LLMs~\cite{anthropic2024contextualretrieval}, the idea of annotating code to improve code search has long been studied extensively in software engineering.
-Older techniques such as Portfolio \cite{mcmillan2011portfolio} rely on information retrieval methods such as PageRank.
-More recent work has proposed neural techniques such as CODEnn \cite{gu2018deep}, which trained a deep neural network to generate embeddings of code snippets and their natural language descriptions; these embeddings could then be matched with embeddings of natural language user queries.
-The idea of automatically generating the natural descriptions for code snippets artificially was proposed in CoaCor \cite{yao2019coacor}, which trains a bidirectional LSTM to generate natural language descriptions optimized for use by a retrieval model.
+Retrieval augmented generation is broadly known to improve code generation~\citep{wang2024coderag}.
+The specific idea of dynamically retrieving relevant in-context examples from a larger training set was first proposed in \citet{poesiasynchromesh} and was later shown to be highly effective for program optimization~\citep{shypula2023learning}.
+Recently, MapCoder \citep{islam-etal-2024-mapcoder} has shown that retrieving ``previously seen'' programming examples can improve code generation on the HumanEval benchmark.
+While contextual retrieval has recently been popularized for LLMs~\citep{anthropic2024contextualretrieval}, the idea of annotating code to improve code search has long been studied extensively in software engineering.
+Older techniques such as Portfolio \citep{mcmillan2011portfolio} rely on information retrieval methods such as PageRank.
+The idea of automatically generating the natural descriptions for code snippets artificially was proposed in CoaCor \citep{yao2019coacor}, which trains an LSTM to generate natural language descriptions for use by a retriever.